KodoPengin/Del_U3A/readme/readme_EN.txt

------------------ 2. Installation -----------------
+----------------- 2. Installation & execution -----------------

 Copy the file del_u3a_en.bat into your Steam installation folder and/or additional library folder and run the file.
-To uninstall, simply delete the batch.
+In the library folders, steam.cfg is not necessary and can be deleted.
+Remove the Steam.cfg in the installation directory of Steam itself only for client updates.

+If new games with the same services are installed after deleting the existing spyware files and crashlytics, the batch can be run again to remove these files as well.

 ----------------- 3. Deleted files -----------------